Colin Wilson (comics): Comics

+With the exception of Los Angeles, all other work Wilson had created for the Francophone BD market, has been released in multiple other languages in Europe as well, beyond French alone.
+His UK/US work is usually readily available through internet retailers, such as Amazon.

 Other

 Apart from his work on comics listed above, Colin Wilson has also done a lot of work as an illustrator, doing covers, illustrations and sketches for many different projects.
 This also includes work on role-playing games like: